 address: Via Pardo 29

-Antica Marina is commonly renowned as the best fish restaurant in Catania.
-Located in the heart of the Pescheria fish market of Catania, the Osteria Antica Marina is definetely one of the top fish restaurants in Catania.
-“Fish are jumping” sang Ella…”fish are baking” Catania replies.
-All fish is very fresh, the menu is very interesting, a perfect combination of tradition and innovation.
+Antica Marina, located in the heart of the Pescheria fish market of Catania, is commonly renowned as one of the best fish restaurants in Catania.
+All fish is very fresh and the menu is very interesting offering a perfect combination of tradition and innovation.
 You will dream of the capesante with tuna chips and pistachio cream for a long time!
+Good selection of wines, not very wide but satisfying.
+It’s very central, it’s very good and the waiters are smiley!
+Must know: Spaces are bit narrow and when the place is full service might get slower.

 Trattoria La Canonica